skip to content

 00:19:56 - Anthony Campolo

-That is, you can leave comments and, you know, gotta open a pr and I understand.
+That is, you can leave comments and, you know, you don't have to open a PR, and I understand.

 00:20:00 - Jenn Junod